virtualidentityag/quality-gate/README.md

 #### Tests
 This option will modify the extensions being searched for by adding `.spec` before the selected options.
-This option will have no effect on sass files.
+This option will only affect typescript and javascript files.
 To use this option you can add `--spec` or through the shorthanded notation `-e`.

 Example:
-- `biotope-quality-gate lint --spec` - will lint files with the extensions `.spec.ts` and `.spec.js`
+- `biotope-quality-gate lint --spec` - will lint files with the extensions `scss`, `css`, `.spec.ts` and `.spec.js`

 ### Help
 This option will print all the above commands and options to the console.